Elvis10ten/pcas/README.md

 **Discovery latency**

-We can use the three parameters: advertising interval, scan interval and scan window to build a probabilistic model for discovery latency.
-Any such model will be practical flawed without considering the environment where devices will likely be used in.
+We can use the three parameters: advertising interval, scan interval, and scan window to build a probabilistic model for discovery latency.
+Any such model will be practically flawed without considering the environment where devices will likely be used in.

 Obviously, shorter intervals and a higher scan window lead to faster discovery times while consuming more power.

 **Power consumption**

-Ignore the general belief that advertisement must be power hungry.
+Ignore the general belief that advertisements are power-hungry.
 BLE advertisement is power efficient.

 Have a look at this [Android power consumption test](https://developer.radiusnetworks.com/2015/12/09/battery-friendly-beacon-transmission.html).